 Today is my birthday.
 The start of a new year.
 An opportunity to refocus on life’s wishes and dreams.
 A day to enjoy my life.
 A thousand moments to feel gratitude.
 A time to reflect on life lessons learned and birthday wishes.
 As a three-time cancer survivor, birthdays are not something I take for granted.

 “In a world where you can be anything, be kind.”
 It’s one of my favorite quotes.
 I even bought a shirt with the quote.
 I’ve been thinking about kindness a lot the past few months.
 I was the recipient of a lot of kindness during my recent breast cancer journey.
 From receiving funny cards to

 I’ve been mentoring some young adult cancer survivors in their 20s.
-Among their questions is how to navigate the dating world as a cancer survivor.
-My answer: It’s not any different than dating as a non-cancer survivor.
+Among their questions is how to navigate dating as a cancer survivor.
+My answer: Dating as a cancer survivor is not any different than dating as a non-cancer survivor.
 Yes we had a health issue and some side effects may remain.
-But I compare it to dating
+But I compare